-(a) Everything Is Confidential.
-This is the most frequently used, and takes the form of a lengthy list (if you are not making semiconductors and your NDA contains the phrase “mask works” you probably have this type) that essentially amounts to of “everything we tell you is confidential”.
-This makes life easier for the discloser(s) because they don’t have to worry about anything slipping through the cracks.
+(a) Kitchen Sink: Everything Is Confidential.
+This is the most frequently used, and takes the form of a lengthy list.
+I always like to search for the phrase “mask works” when I first open an NDA in Word.
+Its presence gives a sense of how much though went into its drafting.
+“Mask works” are specific designs for manufacturing semiconductors, which essentially don’t make sense outside of that context.
+If your NDA contains the phrase “mask works”, and you’re not manufacturing semiconductors, it’s pretty clear you have a “kitchen sink” definition on your hands.
+A kitchen sink definition makes life easier for the discloser(s) because they don’t have to worry about anything slipping through the cracks.
 It can make life difficult for the recipient, because you cannot control what the other party is disclosing to you in advance.
 It’s possible they might give you secret information that is similar to something you were going to develop yourself later, but (after receiving their similar confidential project) doing so might be infringing on their trade secrets.
-If you Google “why I won’t sign your NDA” there are many blog posts from VCs, programmers, and others about how a fear of constraints on their business causes them to avoid NDAs except in close relationships.
+If you Google “why I won’t sign your NDA”, there are many blog posts from VCs, programmers, and others about how a fear of constraints on their business causes them to avoid NDAs, except in close relationships.
 A separate issue is that you may also not know what, of the things the discloser is giving to you, is actually meant to be confidential, a problem that is solved by (b) and (c) below.
 Frequently parties with less bargaining power that are primarily the receiver of information sign a super-broad NDA.
 If bargaining power is equal, I think it usually only makes sense in a close collaboration where the nature of all the information cannot be determined in advance.

-(b) Only what’s labeled or described in writing.
+(b) Only what’s labeled.
 Another option for defining “Confidential Information” is to limit it only to those things that are labelled in writing as “CONFIDENTIAL”.
 This limits the possible universe of confidentiality, and puts you on notice about what those things are.
 It can be more burdensome on the discloser since they have to label stuff or send emails saying “that thing I sent/told you last week is confidential”.
 This is a good compromise where you can’t know all the information in advance, but you’re not entering into a close collaboration where the labeling gets to be burdensome.
-This is the default for the form NDA from David Tollen’s Tech Contracts Handbook, which is available here (the form, not the book).